awslabs/project-lakechain/packages/cli/README.md

 ##### Options

-- `-n, --name <name>` - The name of the middleware.
+- `-t, --type <type>` - The type of the project to generate (`app` or `middleware`).
-- `-d, --description <description>` - The description of the middleware.
+- `-n, --name <name>` - The name of the project.
-- `-a, --author <author>` - The author of the middleware.
+- `-d, --description <description>` - The description of the project.
-- `-l, --license <license>` - The license of the middleware.
+- `-o, --output <output>` - A path on the filesystem in which the project will be created (the currend directory by default).

 ## List

-The `list` command lists all the official Lakechain middlewares along with their description and attributes from the middleware store on the NPM registry.
+The `list` command lists all the official Lakechain middlewares along with their description and attributes from the middleware store.

 ##### Example